 Speech pathology and dieticians

-Some people’s speech (dysarthria) and swallowing (dysphagia) are affected by the syndrome because of the impact that it has on the muscles instrumental in these activities.
-There can be breathing problems and nutritional issues because the patient has been unable to eat normally.
+Some people’s speech (dysarthria) and swallowing (dysphagia) are affected by the syndrome because of the impact that it has on the muscles instrumental for these activities.
+There can also be breathing problems and nutritional issues because the patient has been unable to eat normally.
 The patient may need some assistance talking again with the help of a speech therapist and advice on what to eat from a nutritionist.

 The patient may also need help to carry out certain tasks for work or home life.
-An occupational therapist can help to advise them and take them through any new procedures.
-The therapist can break tasks down into smaller steps, show the patient alternative ways of completing activities and show them new devices that can assist them.
+An occupational therapist can help to advise patients and guide them through any new procedures.
+The therapist can also break tasks down into smaller steps, show the patient alternative ways of completing activities, and introduce them to new devices that can assist them.

 Guillain-Barré syndrome may have altered the patient’s life significantly.
 The patient may need mental health support to come to terms with any significant changes that result in them feeling stressed, anxious, depressed, and withdrawn.
 Psychologists can help the patient to mentally adjust to changes that have impacted their everyday life through a variety of talking therapies.